souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 ```

 ### Dynamic Proxy Metadata In Code
-The following methods are evaluated at image build time when called with constant arguments:
+The following methods are evaluated at build time when called with constant arguments:
  - `java.lang.reflect.Proxy.getProxyClass`
  - `java.lang.reflect.Proxy.newProxyInstance`